jtubb/FaceShield/README.md

-# Sanitization
+# Use and Sanitization

+Don the face shield per CDC recommendation (https://www.cdc.gov/vhf/ebola/hcp/ppe-training/n95respirator_gown/donning_13.html).

-If made with a urathane the visor can be sanitized in an autoclave, the foam strip will need to be removed for this.
+If made with a urathane resin the visor can be sanitized in an autoclave, the foam strip will need to be removed for this.

-The entire assembly can be sanitized with O2.
+If sanitizing with O2 the entire assembly can be placed in the sanitazation chamber.

 Elastic bands should be replaced every use.